theking2/php-csp-builder/README.md

  * `public function getCspHeader(): string`
  * `public function setCspHeader(): void`

-Most function return this that allows for chaining.
+Most function return $this therefore allowing for chaining.

 ## addCspPolicies
 Deprecated, use one of the other add functions instead.
 Adds an array of policies to a directive, well overwrite existing policies.